Note

 How preorder functionality works

-When an order is created in Intelligent Order Management, if it contains products that are marked as Preorder eligible and that have a launch date, those lines on the sales order are updated with a Status Reason value of Preorder Hold.
-They are also updated with the product launch date, as defined in the prerequisite settings.
+When you create an order in Intelligent Order Management, if it contains products that are marked as Preorder eligible and that have a launch date, the system updates those lines on the sales order with a Status Reason value of Preorder Hold.
+The system also updates the lines with the product launch date, as defined in the prerequisite settings.

-After a product is preordered, a background job that is automatically run triggers an inventory check, based on the launch date, to determine whether the order lines can be moved to subsequent fulfillment.
-From the orchestration, Intelligent Order Management will determine whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.
+After a product is preordered, a background job that runs automatically triggers an inventory check, based on the launch date, to determine whether the order lines can move to subsequent fulfillment.
+From the orchestration, Intelligent Order Management determines whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.

-If an inventory check fails, and no inventory is found, the status of the order lines is updated to Backorder Hold.
+If an inventory check fails, and no inventory is found, the system updates the status of the order lines to Backorder Hold.

-A job log will then be available, where you can view the list of job runs, the status of each, and the number of records that have been successfully processed and moved to fulfillment.
+A job log is available where you can view the list of job runs, the status of each, and the number of records that were successfully processed and moved to fulfillment.
 To open the job log, on the Home page, in the left navigation, under Monitoring, select Background Jobs.

 If a background job fails, you can manually run it by using the Run option on the upper toolbar.
 Select Pre-Order Job to start a new instance of the background job.